tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_jira.md

 Cloud migrations aren't just a solo activity.
 It's a big job that requires coordination across your organization.
 Using Tidal's Task integration with Jira, we enable you to tie your cloud migration tasks to resources within Tidal.
-This helps what tasks are assigned to which resources and where your project overall stands in it's migration.
+This helps teams track what tasks are assigned to which resources and where your project overall stands in it's migration.

 ## Enabling Jira

-Before we can be able to pull in data from Jira, we need you to authorize Tidal.
+Before we can pull in data from Jira, we need you to authorize Tidal.
 From within Tidal Accelerator: